tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-support.rst

 Benefits:

--  Increased PPS capacity of Contrail vRouter datapath allowing applications to reach their full processing capacity.
+-  Increased PPS capacity of Tungsten Fabric vRouter datapath allowing applications to reach their full processing capacity.

--  Reclaimed CPU cores from Contrail vRouter off-loading allowing more VMs and VNFs to be deployed per server.
+-  Reclaimed CPU cores from Tungsten Fabric vRouter off-loading allowing more VMs and VNFs to be deployed per server.

 The goal of this topic is to provide a procedure for deploying